josephg99/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow.
-I am a student at KTH.
+I am a student at KTH trying to code with Github.